apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_preflight.md

+      --collector-image string        the full name of the collector image to use --collector-pullpolicy string   the pull policy of the collector image --debug                         enable debug logging
+      --format string                 output format, one of json, yaml. only used when interactive is set to false, default format is yaml (default "yaml")
-      --collector-image string        the full name of the collector image to use --collector-pullpolicy string   the pull policy of the collector image --debug                         enable debug logging -h, --help                          help for preflight -n, --namespace string              If present, the namespace scope for this CLI request -o, --output string                 specify the output file path for the preflight checks
+  -h, --help                          help for preflight -n, --namespace string              If present, the namespace scope for this CLI request -o, --output string                 specify the output file path for the preflight checks